erkyrath/phogg/README.md

 This is a very simple photo tagging web app.
 I use it to maintain my personal photo collection (which is not publicly viewable, sorry).

+The idea is that you hand it a directory full of photos.
+It shows them in a browser window.
+You can select photos (or groups of photos) and add tags.
+You can also search and browse by tag.
+That's all I need it to do, so that's all it does.

+## Lack of install documentation

 Phogg is a Python web app.
 You have to install it on a web server that supports [WSGI][] scripts.

 [WSGI]: https://docs.python.org/3/library/wsgiref.html